ernst-schwaiger/CyberSecurity/StackCorruption/Protocol.md

 p += pack('<I', 0x0804c6c2) # int 0x80
 ```

-The generated ROP chain can not yet be used in `pwn_potato2.py`, some characters in the ROP chain
+The generated ROP chain can not yet be used in `pwn_potato2.py`, some bytes in the ROP chain
-prevent the copying of the complete payload onto the stack, so to avoid their generation:
+prevent the copying of the complete payload onto the stack, so to avoid their usage:
 `ROPgadget --binary potato_rop --ropchain --badbytes "00|09|0c|0d"`.
-This generates a ROP chain, which is copied completely, however the ROP chain uses one gadget that
+This generates a ROP chain, which is copied completely, however the ROP chain still uses one gadget that
 must be replaced:

 ```python